lojikil/urlquery_python_api/README.md

-Note: The access of the default key (no key) is very limited, even more than whatis accessible on the public site.
+Note: The access of the default key (no key) is very limited, even more than what is accessible on the public site.

 API calls
 =========